Michael Cohen pressed on his crimes and lies as defense attacks key Trump hush money trial witness

 In one social media post cited by the defense attorney, Cohen called Trump an alliterative and explicit nickname, as well as an “orange-crusted ignoramus.”
 Asked if he used the phrase, Cohen responded: “Sounds correct.”

-Cohen, in earlier testimony, told jurors how his life and relationship with Trump were upended after the FBI raided his office, apartment and hotel room in 2018.
-Trump initially showered him with affection on social media and predicted that Cohen would not "flip."
-Trump's tone changed when, months later, Cohen pleaded guilty to federal campaign-finance charges and implicated him in the hush money scheme.
-Trump was not charged with a crime related to the federal investigation.

-Cohen also described a meeting in which he says he and Trump discussed with Allen Weisselberg, a former Trump Organization chief financial officer, how the reimbursements for Cohen's $130,000 hush money payment to porn actor Stormy Daniels would be paid as legal services over monthly installments.
-That's important because prosecutors say the reimbursements were falsely logged as legal expenses to conceal the payments' true purpose.
+Cohen — prosecutors' final witness, at least for now — is expected to return to the witness stand Monday.
+The trial will take Friday off so Trump can attend the high school graduation of his youngest son, Barron.

-Defense lawyers are expected to question Cohen through the end of the day on Thursday.
-Manhattan District Attorney Alvin Bragg's office has said it will rest its case once he's done on the stand, though it could have an opportunity to call rebuttal witnesses if Trump's lawyers put on witnesses of their own.
+Manhattan District Attorney Alvin Bragg's office has said it will rest its case once Cohen is done on the stand, though it could have an opportunity to call rebuttal witnesses if Trump's lawyers put on witnesses of their own.

 The defense isn't obligated to call any witnesses, and it's unclear whether the attorneys will do so.
-Blanche told Judge Juan M. Merchan on Tuesday that the defense may call one expert witness and that there was still no determination on whether Trump would take the stand.

-In any event, the trial will take Friday off so Trump can attend the high school graduation of his youngest son, Barron.
+Trump’s lawyers have said they may call Bradley A. Smith, a Republican who was appointed by former President Bill Clinton to the Federal Election Commission, to refute the prosecution’s contention that the hush money payments amounted to campaign-finance violations.
+Defense lawyers said they have not decided whether Trump will testify.

 Richer reported from Washington.
-Associated Press writers Jill Colvin, Jake Offenhartz and Lisa Mascaro contributed to this report.
+Associated Press writers Jill Colvin, Michelle L. Price and Lisa Mascaro contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.